argonavis-labs/candidate-screener/generated-prompt.md

    - DO NOT factor in where the person worked or what they worked on
    - Focus ONLY on the visual execution and design craft

-4. **Be consistent in your evaluations:**
+4. **Be consistent with the exemplars:**
-   - Apply the rubric standards strictly and consistently across all evaluations
+   - Use the provided exemplar ratings as calibration for your scores
-   - Use the full 1-5 rating scale when warranted
+   - Apply the same standards strictly across all evaluations

 5. **Check for red flags** and list them if present:
    - template_scent_high